Shintumon/predict_restaurant_tips_with_excel/README.md

-# Predicting Restaurant Tips using Excel
+# Predicting Restaurant Tips With Excel

 This project aims to build a predictive model for restaurant tips using Microsoft Excel and the Data Analysis Add-in.
 The dataset contains various features of customer dining behavior, such as bill amount, customer demographics, and dining preferences.
 By using regression analysis, we develop a mathematical equation to predict tips and evaluate the model's performance.